thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 # Reference Implementation

-A reference implementation is provided by the Trusted Firmware project {{TF-M}}.
+A reference implementation is provided by the Trusted Firmware project
+{{TF-M}}, another one by the Veraison project {{Veraison}}.
+Both implementations are released as open-source software.

 # Example